trkks/terminal_toys/README.md

 Stands for *smarter arguments* but calling it *smart* may be a bit of a stretch.
 Simply maps a list of strings into command-line options and values by recognizing `--` and `-` from their beginning.

-For example suppose you had a program for manipulating a row in a file.
+For example suppose you had a program for manipulating a row in a text file.
 This might need a filepath on the operating system `file` and an integer `row` as input.
 For a small program like this you would probably define some fixed order for the user of your program to use (e.g. file 1st and row as 2nd) and then parse the strings to the needed types according to this.